Artifactory hosts three types of repository:

 For full details on configuring remote repositories please refer to Remote Repositories.

-A virtual repository (or "repository group") aggregates several repositories under a common URL.
+A virtual repository (or "repository group") aggregates several repositories with the same package type under a common URL.
 The repository is virtual in that you can resolve and retrieve artifacts from it but you cannot deploy artifacts to it.

 The Default Virtual Repository